jeanhaley32/BlizApp/readme.md

   > This is probably the aspect of this I know the least amount, I feel there needs to be cleanup done on this code to remove superfluous lines.
 But, it does the job I need it to do for this project.
   - Card data is stringified via an enum library defined in `enums.go`

+## Know bugs
+  - There is a chance of "duplicate" cards being pulled. `Malorne` specifically.
+This is because it was released in two separate sets.
+  - I am choosing to not treat this as a mistake, although both cards share the same specs and image, they both have different `set` values and above all they have different `IDs`.

 ## Action Plan
 resources: [Getting Started](https://develop.battle.net/documentation/guides/getting-started), [API Guides](https://develop.battle.net/documentation/hearthstone/guides)